Gregjarvez/mrgregory.dev/src/pages/articles/typescript-3-dot-7/index.md

 Optional chaining is a long awaited feature.
 It was proposed almost 3 years ago and is finally officially supported by typescript.
 When accessing object property values buried deep, there is usually a need to check if the value exist before chaining on.
-This is also true for some of the standard language APIs.
+This is also true for the return values some of the standard language APIs as well.
 The logical operator `&&` has remained a popular way to "short circuit" code execution in conditional statements.
 Despite its verbosity, it works great in most cases.

 ```typescript